 Currently, minor version updates of Cypress are released roughly once every few weeks.
 Historically, minor versions have fixed bugs and occasionally introduced new features.
 Minor versions typically do not introduce any potential breaking changes to tests such as test syntax changes.

-After installing the update, all existing Cypress tests should be run locally and in GitHub Actions to check for any regressions.
+After installing the update, at least one Cypress test should be run locally, and the entire test suite will run in GitHub Actions.
+If any new test failures emerge as part of the upgrade, they should be fixed, or the teams that own the tests should be notified.
 Cypress' changelog includes a list of changes included with the minor version release, so any test failures should be inspected to see if they are related to these changes.

 It is unlikely that minor versions will include significant changes such as major deprecations; however, if this is the case then the major version update guide should be followed.

 Major version updates

 Major version updates to Cypress typically come with significant changes to functionality, new features, deprecated methods, and other changes.
 Additional testing and communication is required to ensure Cypress is updated without issues.

 The process for updating to a new major version is the same as described in the minor version update section.
 The major version should be tested locally and in GitHub Actions to check for regressions.
 Additionally, tests may have to be inspected to see if they contain deprecated methods and other significant changes from the major update.